List of K.O.3an Guo characters: Huang Zhong

 An excellent arrow shooter.
 He can listen to the winds to find directions.

 Having no family of his own, Huang Zhong values his relationship with the Five Tiger Generals more than any of them.

+After breaking the Eight Doors Golden Lock Formation, he enrolled the East Han Academy with Ma Chao as students.

+Huang Zhong was taken to an orphanage at the age of three.
+Because he never got to know his parents, he had always wondered what they looked like and why they had abandoned him.
+Whenever the teacher told him to make projects that involves "family", he would feel extremely depressed.